jpmartha/EggsBenedict/Documentation/SharingFlowClassReference.md

   ##### Discussion

-  If true, the iOS device has Instagram app; otherwise it does not.
+  If `true`, the iOS device has Instagram app; otherwise it does not.